paschalidi/colony-challenge/README.md

 - Snapshots is included.
 - I tested only bussiness logic and not the functions that exists in the src/store/actions.js file.
 I find it a bit of an overload to test the simple functions there in this application.

+#### For keystrokes
+- 'o' will toggle the popover
+- arrows will navigate you around the avatars
+- 'enter' will make the selection of the next avatar

 This is all.
 I hope you enjoying my code style.
 The challenge was really fun and the explanation of the challenge itself very clear.